Recording a Debrief

 | Tap Cancel | Exits the workflow |

-3. Record your debrief
+3. Record a voice debrief (default)

-Recording starts automatically when the screen appears.
-You'll see "Listening to Your Debrief" with animated audio bars showing input levels.
+The debrief screen opens in voice mode.
+Recording starts automatically, and you'll see "Listening to Your Debrief" with animated audio bars showing input levels.
+If you pause, the title changes to "Recording Paused".

 Speak clearly and describe the flight: what went well, areas for improvement, and any notable events.